 About the project

 Centre for Public Policy Research (CPPR) proposes to conduct a yearlong campaign that will help create awareness on the use of public transport.
 The primary target group of the campaign are private four wheeler users.
-The third Wednesday of every month will be designated as Kochi Public Transport Day, with a different theme assigned for each month.
+Every month one day will be designated as Kochi Public Transport Day, with a different theme assigned for each month.
 The first Kochi Public Transport Day in January 2018 will acknowledge and celebrate the services rendered by the large workforce in the public transport sector of the city.
 A dedicated interactive website, forums and discussions as well as amusing competitions directed at school and college students are planned to drive home the message.
 The aim of the project is two-fold – to create public awareness and to generate knowledge to address the gaps in the existing public transport system.
 The project will be held in conjunction with government representatives, NGOs and civil society groups.
 The critical innovation introduced in the project will be the novel campaign methodology, including the support of eminent personalities alongside an analytical approach involving research, surveys and data collection.

 Societal significance of the project – the role of the public